jaferIdrees/Hello-Microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Hello Microverse Project

-> Description the project.
+> This is my first project in Microverse

 ## Built With

-- Major languages
+- Major languages: html, css
 - Frameworks
 - Technologies used